oguimbal/jcool-docs/general/hooks.md

 }
 ```

+!> This link will only be valid for 24h after the hook has been enqueued in our systems.
+Be sure to download it before that (however, the contract will be downloadable via your user space or via our API afterwards).

 ## Mediation failure

 When a mediation fails, this hook will be called with data that contains a link which enables you to download the proof of mediation failure that can be used in front of a judge.